 - Dip a cotton swab into a small amount of castor oil and run it on top of eyelashes, all the while making sure that none drips into the eyes.

 - Apply the castor oil before bed and wash off it in the morning using warm water and a clean towel.

 If a person experiences an allergic reaction, such as a rash or itchiness, they should wash off the castor oil and stop using it.
 If symptoms persist, it may be a good idea to see a doctor.

 Castor oil is present in many cosmetic products, including lipsticks and skin care products.
-Scientists have found castor oil to have low toxicity, and other research has found 100% concentration of hydrogenated castor oil safe for use in cosmetics.
+Scientists have found castor oil to have low toxicity, and other research has found

 That said, it may trigger an allergic reaction, such as skin irritation, in some people.

 People should test castor oil on an area of skin away from their eyes and face before using it on their eyelashes.
 If people experience any irritation from the castor oil, they should wash it off and stop using it.